 Is your core workout too repetitive?
 Crunches, crunches, and more crunches.
 Crunches seem to be everyone's go-to work out for a toned core.
 Anything too repetitive can get boring very fast.
 Getting in a good core workout to get that strong core doesn’t have to just involve crunches anymore.

-That’s right, you can get a core workout that engages your entire body with the Plexus Wheel.
+That’s right, you can get a core workout that engages your entire body with the Chirp Wheel.

-Not only are you able to get a good core workout with the Plexus Wheel, but it will also relieve the tight muscles in your body, and upper back pain and lower back pain.
+Not only are you able to get a good core workout with the Chirp Wheel, but it will also relieve the tight muscles in your body, including upper back pain and lower back pain.